robot297/JAG_2_2019/grades/Lab 2 Questions.md

 Also, display the user's data in a table of months and bill amount, so they can review it for accuracy.

-Tip: use another array with the names of the months to help ask for data/display data.
+Tip: use the `months` array provided, with the names of the months to help ask for data/display data.

 ### Question 6 Many Copies of a String